Newfoundland & Labrador: Medical Care Plan Summary

 There is also coverage for the following out-patient** services:

-- Rehabilitative services such as physiotherapy, audiology, etc.
+- Rehabilitative services such as physiotherapy, audiology, speech language and occupational therapies.

 - Anti-rejection drugs for transplant patients.